“Beyond

 The green routes are easier (lighter the green the

-easier), the brown routes are harder routes (the darker the brown the harder)
+easier), the salmon coloured routes are harder (the darker colours are harder)

-and the amber and red routes are, potentially, very hard.
+and the brown and red routes are, potentially, very hard.